hpe-dev-incubator/hpe-dev-portal/content/blog/creating-dscc-block-storage-resources-using-dscc-ansible-playbooks.md

 **Creation of volume set**

 The device type represents whether it’s a Primera or Nimble volume.
-If it is 1, then it is a Primera volume and if it is 2, then it is a Nimble volume.
+If it is 1, then it is a Primera\Alletra 9k volume and if it is 2, then it is a Nimble\Alletra 6k volume.
 Mandatory parameters are app_set_name, app_set_importance, app_set_type (which indicates what kind of workload is required, like Oracle Database).
 Optional parameters are commented on in the below snippet.
 Note: The request body for Nimble volume creation may vary, so please refer to the documentation for specifics.

 ```yaml